Kenya No: +254724291139 | Whatsapp No info@ketsafaris.com UK No: +447831125414

 • Social Structure: The Maasai society is patriarchal, with elders holding positions of authority.
 Women play a vital role in raising children, building huts, and milking cows.

-Unveiling the Maasai Boma: A Glimpse into Maasai Culture.
+Unveiling the Maasai Village: A Glimpse into Maasai Culture.

 The Maasai people, instantly recognizable by their vibrant red shukas (blankets) and elaborate beadwork, are a fascinating aspect of Kenyan culture.
 Immersing yourself in a Maasai boma (village) offers a unique opportunity to experience their traditional way of life.